andmpel/MacOS-All-In-One-Update-Script/README.md

 curl -fsSL https://raw.githubusercontent.com/andmpel/MacOS-All-In-One-Update-Script/HEAD/install.sh | zsh
 ```

+Then Run `update` from the terminal and it will run the script

 ### Manually Downloading and Running Script

 For easy access, save the `update-all.sh` script to your Mac user's home folder, make it executable, and then run it.